 At City Opera Vancouver, Tim conducted the 2017 World Premiere of Missing, a groundbreaking new work by Marie Clements and Brian Current about the 5,000 missing Indigenous women in Canada.
 In 2019, he conducted a Canadian tour of Missing with Pacific Opera Victoria, the Regina Symphony Orchestra, and the Prince George Symphony Orchestra.
 This extraordinary composition is the first opera to be sung in both the Gitxsan and English languages.

-Recent highlights include the World Premiere of How Bright the Sunlight by Anthony Davis and Joy Harjo (Muscogee Nation citizen, 23rd US Poet Laureate) with the Eastman Philharmonia, the American Premiere of Missing for his debut at Anchorage Opera and he was guest harpsichord soloist and conductor with the Chamber Orchestra of Philadelphia for his debut program entitled Bach’s Legacy.
-This summer he led Handel’s Semele for Wolf Trap Opera before heading to Tannery Pond Concerts for a recital with acclaimed tenor Karim Sulayman.
-His summer performances concluded with another debut when he was chosen by the celebrated French conductor Louis Langrée to guest conduct the Mostly Mozart Festival Orchestra at Lincoln Center for the In Harmony: Side by Side series.
-This season includes Strauss’s Ariadne auf Naxos: Prologue and Purcell’s Dido and Aeneas for Eastman Opera Theatre, a return to the Met for the Lindemann Young Artist Development Program’s Orchestra Workshop, and Poulenc’s Dialogues des Carmélites for Eastman Opera Theatre.
+Recent highlights include the World Premiere of How Bright the Sunlight by Anthony Davis and Joy Harjo (Muscogee Nation citizen, 23rd US Poet Laureate) with the Eastman Philharmonia, the American Premiere of Missing for his debut at Anchorage Opera, Handel’s Semele for Wolf Trap Opera, and the Mostly Mozart Festival Orchestra at Lincoln Center for the In Harmony: Side by Side series.
+This season included Strauss’s Ariadne auf Naxos: Prologue, Purcell’s Dido and Aeneas, and Poulenc’s Dialogues des Carmélites for Eastman Opera Theatre, and he joined the Metropolitan Opera as an assistant conductor for X: The Life and Times of Malcolm X and for the Lindemann Young Artist Development Program’s Orchestra Workshop,

 As a pianist and harpsichordist, Tim has performed throughout the world at venues such as Carnegie Hall, Lincoln Center, Merkin Hall, the Kennedy Center, National Sawdust, the Kimmel Center, Jordan Hall, Wigmore Hall in London, the Alte Oper in Frankfurt, Herkules Hall in Munich, Dvořák Hall in Prague, La Halle aux Grains in Toulouse, the Mostly Modern Festival, the Moab Music Festival, the Oregon Bach Festival, the Aspen Music Festival, the Caramoor Festival, and the Dame Myra Hess Series in Chicago, among many others.